rbb-data/svelte-starter/docs/src/routes/docs/actions/css/_/Custom.svelte.md

 ## Example

-Check out this working example of a dynamically updating background color based on a user's input:
+Check out this example of an element whose background color is controlled by user input:

 <ColorPickerExample />